 @BeforeAll

-(not with a JUnit 4 rule or JUnit 5 extension)
+(it won't work with the JUnit 4 rule or JUnit Jupiter extension@Testcontainers

 ) tear down all containers after the test execution.